ADR-0012: ADR: Replace archived remark-kroki-plugin dependency

 Actions

-- Make final decision
+- Make final decision (D temporary vs direct C vs A)

-- If proceeding: implement, test, document migration
+- Implement, test, and document migration guidance

 References